-1. Write a letter to the person(s) that you are having a hard time forgiving and explain why you have been so hurt or angry with them (this letter is not to be sent, as this is an exercise for you to find out exactly where your anger and hurt comes from).
-Continue to write a new letter every week and see if your pain begins to lessen and you can finally come to an emotional place where forgiveness becomes a possibility.
+1. Write a letter to the person(s) that you are having a hard time forgiving and explain why you have been so hurt or angry with them.
+This letter is not to be sent, as this is meant to be an exercise for you, to find out exactly where your anger and hurt comes from.
+Continue to write a new letter every week and see if your pain begins to lessen and you can may enter a place of emotional peace where forgiveness becomes a possibility.

-2. Talk to a clergymen or other spiritual leader and see if discussing your thoughts and feelings with another understanding individual helps to put things into perspective.
+2. Talk to a clergymen or other spiritual leader and see if talking over your thoughts and feelings with an understanding individual helps to put things into perspective.

 2. You can listen to meditations and read books on finding forgiveness

 3. Utilize one of the most powerful tools which is always available to you which is prayer, and ask for guidance in releasing these feelings that you have been harboring for so long.
-Turn it over to God, and let Him guide you.
+Turn it over to God, and let His hand guide you.

 A video meditation on the power of forgiveness

 - Cellular toxicity is the cause of cancer